Bungendore: Geography

-Warm to hot summer days are often tempered by afternoon and evening easterly breezes, though the onset in Bungendore is later than in nearby Braidwood, New South Wales.
+Warm to hot summer days are often tempered by afternoon and evening easterly breezes, though the onset in Bungendore is later than in nearby Braidwood.
 Average maximum temperatures usually reach the mid to high twenties from December to March.
 Severe heatwaves can occasionally affect Bungendore, since the town is far enough inland to escape the moderating effect of the Tasman Sea.
 These heatwaves usually occur coincident with a blocking high pressure system in the Tasman Sea, and are most common from late December to mid February.
 Mid to late January is the warmest time of year on average, similar to most centres in SE Australia.
 Minimum temperatures in the summer months are usually comfortable thanks to regular easterly breezes, and lower dewpoints compared to the nearby coast.
-Radiational cooling is efficient in calm conditions on account of Bungendore's valley location.
+Radiational cooling is efficient in calm, cloudless conditions on account of Bungendore's valley location.

 The Southeast Australian foehn often affects Bungendore.
 These strong to occasionally gale force westerly winds are most common in late winter and early spring when the subtropical ridge is at its northernmost position, allowing strong cold fronts and mid latitude westerlies through.
+Strong westerly winds are especially common during deep negative Southern Annular Mode phases; when they occur in the warm season, fire danger significantly increases.
 Bungendore's position in the lee of the Lake George escarpment and also in the lee of the Brindabella Range can enhance these winds (via the rain shadow wind effect).
 The often sunny conditions present in Bungendore in a westerly stream also increases mean wind speeds, since the temperature gradient between Bungendore and the surrounding ranges increases.
 Strong westerly winds can also result from low pressure systems centred in Bass Strait and Tasmania, independent of cold fronts.
+Foehn like conditions also occur in strong S-SW winds, with higher maxima and significantly cooler minima relative to altitude, similar to that experienced in Cooma in a NW wind.

 Frost is common from late April to mid October whenever conditions are clear and calm; frost is less common during wetter climatic conditions such as during La Nina and negative Indian Ocean Dipole phases.
+Frost days are decreasing due to climate change and the resulting predominance of mild humid easterly winds, which increase nocturnal cloud cover.
 Snow occasionally falls, though usually only in the form of light flurries and rarely settles.
-Settled snow is somewhat more common on the Lake George escarpment at 800-900 m elevation.
+Settled snow is somewhat more common on the Lake George escarpment at 800-900 m elevation, and in the foothills of the Great Dividing Range to the east of town.
+The incidence of snowfall has decreased dramatically in recent years as with other sub-alpine districts in NSW.

 Capital Wind Farm

 In 2008, following some community concerns the Capital Wind Farm was established north of Bungendore along Lake George.

+It is a 140.7 megawatt wind farm with 67 turbines.
+From 2011 to 2020, it ran at an average of 27.88% capacity factor, with a corresponding annual generation of 343.66 GWh.